agamez0502/workbook-1/README.md

 ### ✨ Final Slay Note 💅
 Start simple, stay consistent, and let every command, class, and commit bring you closer to mastery.
-Keep learning, keep building — and always keep it **La Dev Creativa**. 💅💻🚀
+Keep learning and keep building. 💅💻🚀